ESMG/gridtools/README.md

  * jupyter lab

 These prefer notebook files (ipynb).
 Please see the mkGridIterative.ipynb notebook for a hands on way to access the grid generation library.
 Jupyter lab also provides a command console for running python scripts.

-## mybinder
+## Application

+The grid generation application, mkGridInteractive.ipynb, can be run using jupyter on a cloud hosting system.

+### mybinder.org

  * Main: [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/ESMG/gridtools/main)
  * Dev: [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/ESMG/gridtools/dev)

-Instead of loading software on your computer, the library and application is hosted on a cloud system.
-You do not have to install anything on your system to use the cloud system's copy of the grid generation library.

-# Application

-The grid generation application, mkGridInteractive.ipynb, can be run on a cloud hosting system.
-The application has been adapted to work on mybinder.org.
-NOTICE: The mybinder application can take upwards to 30 minutes to build.

-Use the following options:
+NOTE: This is provided as a point of demonstration.
+These cloud system instances do not persist for a long period of time and should not be used in production.
+Any information created on these systems should be backed up as soon as possible.

+The form at mybinder.org can be manually filled out instead of useing the links
+above:
  * GitHub=https://github.com/ESMG/gridtools
  * Git ref=main
  * Launch